Davdu/Security1-Miniproject/AttackReport.md

 ## 1. Information Gathering

-The only information we gathered, or given, was the IP and username of their server.
-Now that we had a user, our first thought was to brute force the password for it.
+The only information we gathered, or was given, was the IP and username of their server.
+Now that we had a user, which was named 'Weakuser', our first thought was to brute force the password for it.
 As a constraint for the Defense part of the assignment, brute force vulnerable passwords must be on the top 1000 list of passwords handed out to us.

 ## 2. Initial Access

 To brute force the password we used Hydra on a Kali Linux VM.
-It took 5 minutes to brute force the password, and the result was the following:
+It took 5 minutes to brute force the password using the .txt file containing the top 1000 passwords, and the result was the following:

 `12qwaszx`